meranti-web3/ssi-sbt/README.md

 Self Sovereign Identity based Soulbound Tokens (SBTs).

 SBTs are on-chain tokens holding personal information that can't be transfered (soulbound).
-They're implemented using ERC721 but restricting burns and tranfers.
+On Ethereum, they're implemented using ERC721 but restricting burns and tranfers.
+On Tezos however, they're implemented using a custom smart contract exhibiting the same behavior as the Ethereum one.
 This can be useful for on-chain dApps, in the gaming or DeFi worlds for instance, to permission access without going off-chain.

 This app is meant to be used by Issuers of Verifiable Credentials to generate the related SBTs for users who need to get permissioned access to dApps.